 Corfu Town

-The capital, CORFU TOWN, has been one of the most elegant island capitals in the whole of Greece since it was spruced up for the EU summit in 1994.
-Although many of its finest buildings were destroyed by Nazi bombers in World War II, two massive forts, the sixteenth-century church of Áyios Spyrídhon and some buildings dating from French and British administrations remain intact.
-As the island’s major port of entry by ferry or plane, Corfu Town can get packed in summer.
+Corfu Town has long been one of Greece’s most elegant island capitals, helped by restoration work carried out before the EU summit in 1994.
+Although many of its finest buildings were destroyed by Nazi bombing during World War II, the town still preserves two massive forts, the sixteenth-century church of Áyios Spyrídhon, and buildings from the French and British administrations.
+As the island’s main port of entry by ferry and plane, it can get very busy in summer.

-Corfu Town comprises a number of distinct areas.
-The Historic Centre, the area enclosed by the Old Port and the two forts, consists of several smaller districts: Campiello, the oldest, sits on the hill above the harbour; Kofinéta stretches towards the Spianádha (Esplanade); Áyii Apóstoli runs west of the Mitrópolis (Orthodox cathedral); while tucked in beside the Néo Froúrio is what remains of the old Jewish quarter.
-These districts and their tall, narrow alleys conceal some of Corfu’s most beautiful architecture.
-The New Town comprises all the areas that surround the Historic Centre.
+The town is made up of several distinct areas.
+The Historic Centre, enclosed by the Old Port and the two forts, includes smaller districts such as Campiello, the oldest quarter, set on the hill above the harbour; Kofinéta, which stretches towards the Spianádha; Áyii Apóstoli, west of the Mitrópolis; and the remains of the old Jewish quarter beside the Néo Froúrio.
+These districts, with their tall, narrow alleys, contain some of Corfu’s most beautiful architecture, while the New Town spreads around the Historic Centre.

 The Ionian School of painting